hboman0/assignment3-mst/README.md

 Both Prim’s and Kruskal’s algorithms were correctly implemented and verified using multiple datasets.
 The results confirmed that both produce the same MST total weight and perform efficiently for different graph sizes.

-In terms of efficiency, Kruskal’s algorithm generally performed faster and required fewer comparisons and unions.
-It is therefore more suitable for sparse graphs or when the input is given as an edge list.
-Prim’s algorithm, while slightly slower in these experiments, is often preferred for dense graphs or when an adjacency list is already available.
+Despite theoretical expectations, experimental results show that Kruskal’s algorithm outperforms Prim’s even on dense graphs.
+Therefore, for practical Java implementations involving transportation networks of varying density, Kruskal’s algorithm is recommended due to its consistent performance and lower execution time.
+Both algorithms, however, produce identical MST total weights, confirming their correctness and reliability.

 Summary of recommendations:

-Use Kruskal’s algorithm for sparse graphs or edge-list representations.
+Use Kruskal’s algorithm for both sparse and dense graphs, as it demonstrated consistently faster execution and fewer total operations in practical tests.

-Use Prim’s algorithm for dense graphs or adjacency-list-based graphs.
+Prim’s algorithm remains a valid alternative, especially when the graph is stored as an adjacency list or when incremental MST updates are required.

-Both algorithms produce identical MST costs, ensuring correctness.
+Both algorithms produced identical MST total costs, confirming the correctness and reliability of the implementations.

+In real-world Java applications, Kruskal’s algorithm is generally more efficient and easier to implement when working with edge-based data such as transportation networks.